 DevOps maturity level highly relies on a company’s competence to adopt and respond to internal and external feedback.
-And to achieve that competency, DevOps heavily relies on automated processes and establishing best practices that streamline the SDLC.
+And to achieve that competency, DevOps implementation strategy heavily relies on automated processes and establishing best practices that streamline the SDLC.
 DevOps focuses on bringing quality software by accelerating time-to-value.
 It achieves such goals by promoting collaboration across teams and bridging the communication gap and silos that have a stake in the development outcome.
 Therefore, DevOps helps enable companies to build technology faster and gain a competitive edge.

 Levels of DevOps Maturity

 According to the DORA (DevOps Research and Assessment) program, a Google Cloud DevOps research team, a company can be at one of the fourth stages of DevOps.

 |Low Level Maturity||Manual procedures used by teams carry a high risk of human mistake.|